 In the mood for something lighter?
 On the sixth floor you’ll also find their Percolate coffee shop, where you can enjoy specialty coffee and a selection of small bites and pastries.

 More than just food and drinks

 There is also a variety of retail and services spread across the fifth and sixth floors.
 These range from The Scissors of Oz (a hair and wellness salon) to the LGBTQ+ inclusive tattoo studio Dog and Bone Tattoo, ethical artisan jewellery makers Behô Studio, and more.
 Some of these vendors even provide workshops and courses, sharing their own passions with the public.

 And on top of all that is their dazzling event space and music venue: 450.
 Acting as a home for the area’s rich creative scene, 450 offers opportunities for musicians, promoters, and platforms to bring people together and strengthen the Peckham and South London community ties.
 Activities include the likes of weekly DJ sets, art exhibitions, maker markets, yoga sessions, storytelling experiences, and much more.
 Head to the Peckham Levels events page to find out more.

 Upstairs, on the tippy-top rooftop of the whole affair, you’ll find Frank’s Cafe.
 From here you can enjoy incredible, panoramic views of London as well as a rotating selection of public art housed on the rooftop and in the surrounding area.
 Oh, and plenty of further food and drink options, of course!

-Lots to do at Peckham Levels – although ironically, the only thing you can’t do here anymore is park your car… But that’s hardly a loss given how much it has brought to the community.
+There’s lots to do at Peckham Levels.
+Although, ironically, the only thing you can’t do here anymore is park your car… But that’s hardly a loss given how much it has brought to the community.